Why preventr

 devtools::install_github("martingmayer/preventr")

-Using {preventr}
+Using preventr

-Despite the work it does, I designed {preventr} with the goal of having a simple, intuitive API.
-The “workhorses” are “behind the scenes”, culminating in one function (and synonym) being exposed to the user:
+with the goal of having a simple, intuitive API.
+The “workhorses” are “behind the scenes”, culminating in one function (and synonym) being exposed to the user for estimation of risk:

 #